scjx123/ip/docs/DeveloperGuide.md

  New Feature: Added the ability to show the number of task that have been completed.
  What it does: Allows users to track the current completion status of their tasks.

-New Feature: Added the ability to allow user to add Recurring Tasks:
-What it does:
+New Feature: Added the ability to allow user to add Recurring Tasks What it does:
 Justification:
 Highlights: